 COVID-19 social distancing requirements then rendered those spaces unusable.
 However, as noted earlier, the 2012 renovation only addressed two of the existing four cottages on campus.
 With the special circumstances COVID imposed, the Hunt School was able to secure a temporary permit to be able to use those buildings.
 Once the temporary use permit ends next year, our high school will be forced to return to the insufficient and constrained classrooms in our administration building.

-Our vision is to rehabilitate the two temporarily used structures, bringing them in line with school building codes.
-Your investment in this project will deeply impact our Hunt School students by significantly enhancing the school facilities and providing an environment that is even more conducive to their learning and social-emotional development.
+Our vision was to rehabilitate the two temporarily used structures, bringing them in line with school building codes.
+Your investment in this project has deeply impacted our Hunt School students by significantly enhancing the school facilities and providing an environment that is even more conducive to their learning and social-emotional development.
+Thank you!